CafeVariomeUoL/cv3-docs/Writerside/topics/deploying-frontend.md

         Remember to modify the <code>callback.html</code> file as mentioned above.
     </tab>
     <tab title="Compile for Linux">
         To compile for Linux, you’ll need a Linux system with the necessary development headers, along with gcc and other required dependencies.
-It's recommended to run flutter doctor beforehand and resolve any reported issues.
+It's recommended to run <code>flutter doctor</code> beforehand and resolve any reported issues.
 To build for Linux, run:
-        To build for linux, run:
         <code-block lang="bash">
             flutter build linux --release
         </code-block>
-        This generates a directory with the compiled release.
-The binary file will be in <code>build/linux/release/bundle</code>.
-If there is a need to distribute the application, releasing as app image may be easier.
-There are configuration files checked into the repository to be used with `flutter_distributor` to generate app image.
-There is no pre-compiled app image, because the configuration files need to be modified before compiling.
-Run:
+        This will generate a directory containing the compiled release.
+The binary file can be found in <code>build/linux/release/bundle</code>.
+If you need to distribute the application, packaging it as an AppImage may be more convenient.
+Configuration files for this process are included in the repository and can be used with <code>flutter_distributor</code> to create the AppImage.
+Since these configuration files must be modified before compiling, no pre-compiled AppImage is provided.
+To create the AppImage, run:
         <code-block lang="bash">
             # Install locate and appimagetool
             sudo apt install locate